-The current proposed two storey extension will extend into the garden area approximately 16.5 metres when measured from the rear elevation of the original dwelling.
+The amended proposed two storey extension will extend into the garden area approximately 15.9 metres when measured from the rear elevation of the original dwelling.
 This is considered by officers to have a scale, form and mass that is excessive within this location and will result in a significant adverse impact on the character of the rear open gardens to the immediate vicinity of the site and is viewed as a development which results in overdevelopment of the site.

-In addition the scale, mass and form of the extension will also result in an overbearing impact on neighbours properties and is not considered to be inkeeping with the scale of other residential extensions visible within this area.
+In addition the scale, mass and form of the extension will also result in an overbearing impact on neighbours properties and is not considered to be in-keeping with the scale of other residential extensions visible within this area.

 Officers have discussed the concerns raised with the applicant's agent at preapplication stage and also during the current application process.
-Whilst it is noted that the current scheme has been slightly amended based on preapplication discussions there is scope to further reduce the scale of the extension whilst retaining the overall number of accommodation units proposed.
-However, the agent has indicated that they would not want to amend the scheme further at this point to fully address the concerns raised.
+Whilst it is noted that the current scheme has been amended based on pre-application discussions and also as part of the current application process, it is noted that there is scope to further reduce the scale of the extension whilst retaining the overall number of accommodation units proposed which officers could support, however the agent has previously indicated that the applicant would not want to reduce the scheme to this level.